AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/referral-offers/specify-goal-for-referral-offer.md

 >[!NOTE]
 >
 >There are new filters and triggers available in smart campaigns to monitor social activity.
-See&nbsp; [use triggers and filters for social activities](../../../../product-docs/demand-generation/social/social-functions/triggers-and-filters-for-social-activities.md).
+See  [use triggers and filters for social activities](../../../../product-docs/demand-generation/social/social-functions/triggers-and-filters-for-social-activities.md).

 >[!NOTE]
 >